ScottButler/Calculator/README.md

 - Press Enter, second string terminated
 - Decimal point location for both strings is saved
 - Strings with decimal points are saved, no math is done yet

+- Now, only one decimal point allowed in each number